flywxc/vue-sfc-doc/README.md

 ```

 ## Warning
-Props and Emits are not supported in any way, must be complete
+Props and Emits are not supported in any join way, must be complete

-correct eg see examples
+good case see examples
-## eg
+## Eg
 ```
 vue-sfc-doc examples/index.vue --props examples/props.json --emits examples/emits.json
 ```